US Map of States With Connecting Dots

 Like Delaware, Wyoming allows for anonymous LLCs, providing privacy to business owners who don’t want their identities known.
 The state also does not impose corporate or personal income tax, which in addition to providing tax advantages offers an additional layer of privacy protection because there’s no need to file personal information when submitting taxes.

-While not having to pay income tax or franchise tax is advantageous, remember that you need to conduct business in Wyoming to benefit.
-If your LLC is based in Wyoming but your business is conducted elsewhere, you won’t realize tax benefits.
-If you conduct business in Wyoming and in other states, you’d only avoid paying the tax on the money earned in Wyoming.
+While not having to pay income tax or franchise tax is advantageous, remember that the company must conduct business in Wyoming to benefit.
+If an LLC is based in Wyoming but conducts business elsewhere, it won’t realize tax benefits.
+If conducting business in Wyoming and in other states, the LLC and its owners will only avoid paying the tax on the money earned in Wyoming.

 Nevada

-Nevada is another state that doesn’t levy any income or franchise taxes, contributing to its reputation as a favorable place to form a foreign LLC and earning it the number seven spot on the Business Tax Climate Index.
+Nevada is another state that doesn’t levy any income or franchise taxes, contributing to its reputation as a favorable place to form an LLC and earning it the number seven spot on the Business Tax Climate Index.

 Anonymous LLCs are permitted in Nevada, although the Secretary of State requires a list of members and managers to be submitted with the Articles of Organization as the company is being formed.

-Again, be aware that while the lack of taxes is appealing, you won’t see the benefits unless your income is generated in Nevada.
+Again, be aware that while the lack of taxes is appealing, you won’t see the benefits unless the business’s income is generated in Nevada.

 New Mexico

 New Mexico is noted for the low fees it charges to form an LLC and the fact that it doesn’t require annual reports.
 It also offers enhanced privacy protections.
-If you live there or conduct all your business in New Mexico, you can take advantage of those benefits.
-If you conduct business elsewhere, however, you’ll have to pay additional formation fees and file annual reports in that state, reducing the benefit of forming your LLC in New Mexico.
+If an LLC conducts all of its business in New Mexico, those benefits are advantageous.
+If the company conducts business elsewhere, however, it may have to pay additional formation fees and file annual reports in the other state(s).

-While there are some good reasons for forming a foreign LLC, it’s generally agreed that the optimal state to start a company is the state where you live and are where you are most likely to conduct business.
+• It’s generally agreed that the optimal state to form a company in is the state where you live if you will conduct business there.
 Registering your LLC in your home state is usually the easiest and most cost-effective way to go.

-And remember, if you register your LLC in a different state for tax purposes, you’ll take advantage of the tax advantages on any money the business earns there, but still have to pay taxes on money generated in your home state.
+• If you form your company as a domestic LLC in a different state for tax purposes, you’ll enjoy the tax advantages on any money the business earns there.
+However, if you’re doing any business in your home state, you’ll likely have to register your company as a foreign LLC there—and pay taxes on any income generated there as well.

 Wrapping it Up

-Read to launch your new business?
+Read to launch your business?
 We can help!

 <a href="https://www.corpnet.com/blog/author/nellieakalp/" target="_self">Nellie Akalp</a>